jonluca/blog/_posts/2019-02-02-deobfuscating-amex-scammer.md

 <style>
     {%  include main.css  %}
 </style>
-Whenever I get a scam email that manages to circumvent my/gmail's email filters, I like to take a closer look at how it did it and what it's trying to accomplish.
+Whenever I get a scam email that manages to circumvent both my and gmail's email filters, I like to take a closer look at how it did it and what it's trying to accomplish.

 Today I got a curious looking email from "American Express" titled "RREMINDER: We've issue a concern".
-The interesting part was that they weren't redirecting you to a URL - rather, they linked an HTML file and told you to go through that.
-I started digging, and wanted to see what it was doing.
+They were not redirecting you to a URL - they attached an HTML file and told you to "verify your account" through that file.

 <img class="centered" src="/images/amex-scam-email.png">
 <p class="footnote">"American Express" Email</p>